 Working at the Center also offered me the opportunity to expand my services beyond the therapy office.
-I began to work more and more in the field of consulting, both with churchs and pastors and with small business owners, many of whom I later came to realize were themselves ADHD.
+I began to work more and more in the field of consulting, both with churches and pastors and with small business owners, some of whom I later came to realize were themselves ADHD.
 It's interesting how the Lord directs our paths, isn't it?

 I also began to seek professional training in two additional fields of practice, Life Coaching and Mediation.

 Life Coaching in particular drew my attention because I found it to be such a wonderful modality for working with a broad range of clients who did not present with serious mental health issues.
 Using the coaching model gave me a way of responding to the needs of business and professional people from a non-clinical perspective.
 The two groups where I found coaching to be most applicable was working with pastors and working with small business owners.
 The two actually have much in common.
 Later on I began to rely almost exclusively on coaching when working with clients with ADHD.
 I continue on this path today.

 Mediation: I also sought training and certified and credentialed as a mediator.
 This is not as much of a change in course as it might appear at first glance.
 Therapists, especially those with extensive training systems theory and in marriage and family counseling as I had, have a strong background in helping clients work through the process of conflict.
 Mediation is simply one more approach to helping clients with conflict resolution.